 Here’s what they mean:

-IP67 – Can survive submersion in up to 1 metre of water for a maximum of 30 minutes
+IP67 – Can survive submersion in up to 1 meter of water for a maximum of 30 minutes

-IP68 – Can survive submersion in up to 2 metres of water for a maximum of 30 minutes
+IP68 – Can survive submersion in up to 2 meters of water for a maximum of 30 minutes

 iPhone 6s and earlier: not rated

 iPhone XR: IP67

 iPhone 11 range: IP68

 iPhone SE 2022: IP67

 Of course, things can still go wrong even with an apparently waterproof iPhone.
 If there is any residual water on or in your device after the incident it may cause problems.
 Follow the advice below and learn how to dry out your iPhone.